joemoose/dungeoneers.d20/docs/appendix-g.md

 ---

-A sorcerer brings substantial capabilities to an adventuring party, but a sorcerer risks losing their souls, if not their lives, to the fell Corruptions of their art.
+A sorcerer brings substantial capabilities to an adventuring party, but a sorcerer risks losing their souls, if not their lives, to the fell corruption of their art.

 ### Sorcery

-Anyone can cast magic from spellbooks, scrolls, and relics.
-Sorcerers, though, possess an innate magical power.
-Whether it arises from an exotic bloodline, otherworldly influence, or exposure to unknown corrupting forces, no one chooses sorcery; the power chooses the sorcerer.
+Anyone can cast magic from spell tablets, scrolls, and relics.
+Sorcerers, however, possess an innate magical power.
+Whether it arises from exotic bloodlines, otherworldly influence, or exposure to unknown corrupting forces, no one chooses sorcery; the power chooses the sorcerer.

 You can alter the world through sheer force of will and your body’s consumption.
 Reality is yours to command.